Abishek788/Marketplace/README.md

 # CARMART Marketplace 🚗

 Welcome to the **CARMART Marketplace** repository!
 This project is a robust, scalable platform for buying, selling, and servicing vehicles.
 It combines a modern React frontend with a serverless AWS backend managed via Terraform.
-We're also actively working on advanced features like an **AI optimized cloud tester recovery platform** and enhancing our deployment strategies with AWS S3 and Route 53.
+We're also actively working on advanced features like an **AI-optimized cloud disaster recovery platform** and enhancing our deployment strategies with AWS S3 and Route 53.

 ---